wavefrontHQ/docs/pages/doc/integrations_pks.md

 ![pks-arch](images/pks-architecture-rev.png)

-Wavefront runs a Wavefront proxy pod inside each PKS-created Kubernetes cluster.
+Wavefront runs a Wavefront proxy pod inside each Kubernetes cluster created by Tanzu Kubernetes Grid.
 There are four containers within the Wavefront proxy pod.

-## Troubleshooting the VMware PKS Integration
+## Troubleshooting the Tanzu Kubernetes Grid Integration

 ### 401 Unauthorized Error

-If PKS tile deployment fails at running the `wavefront-alert-creation` errand with `401 Unauthorized`, the `wavefront-access-token` is invalid.
+This error results if tile deployment fails when running the `wavefront-alert-creation` errand with `401 Unauthorized`, the `wavefront-access-token` is invalid.

 ### No such host/no route to host Error

 If you receive a no `such host/no route to host` error, check that the wavefront-api-server can connect to the Internet, as follows:

 ```